 Speaking of printing, I am about to run a photographic printing workshop in August this year, so if you have always wanted to get that desktop photographic printer behaving like the salesman told you it would, come along, you can read more details about that here.

 Just like the image from the last post, I shot this from a boat in the Hoi An River on the Hasselblad H4D-60 handheld (at 6am in the morning) while on my last Photographic Tour of Vietnam and Cambodia back in May of this year.
-The image on the left has had about 1 hour in lightroom, while the image on the right is the original I posted some time back, with about 5 minutes of Lightroom work.
+The image on the left above has had about 1 hour in Lightroom, while the image on the right is the original I posted some time back, with about 5 minutes of Lightroom work.
 Don’t forget to click the images to get a bigger version.

 I’m currently working out a totally new itinerary for next years Vietnam and Cambodia photographic Tour, with a lot more focus on Cambodia and some more remote and Beautiful regions of Vietnam.
 Stay tuned to this blog for all the updates and book mark this page for all the information about this Photo Tour for 2014.